A History Behind Shasta Dam’s Essential Role in California Water

 In 1938, thousands of hardworking people arrived in rural Shasta County to build a dam and a dream.
-Shasta Dam brought much needed work during the Great Depression.
-It meant renewed pride for the builders and in the country…The construction of Shasta Dam provided work for 2,700 people, and drastically changed the economy of rural Shasta County.
+Shasta Dam brought much-needed work during the Great Depression.
+The construction of Shasta Dam provided work for 2,700 people, and drastically changed the economy of rural Shasta County.
 It also provided crucial water storage for the entire state of California.

 Walking on the road atop the dam, and looking down at its massive concrete wall you begin to wonder about its history.
 How was such a massive thing built?
 What has this place seen?
 How did it help shape the history of the area?
 I surfed the Internet a bit, and made some discoveries.

-Proposed in the first quarter of the 20th century, the dam was meant to better manage waterways through the droughts and flooding in the central valley.
+Proposed in the first quarter of the 20th century, the dam was meant to better manage waterways through droughts and flooding in the central valley.
 The soon-to-be submerged town of Kennett hosted the dam’s groundbreaking ceremony in 1937.

-If you want to learn more about the dam’s history, construction or how it works, there is a visitor center with helpful information where you can sign up to take a two to three hour tour of the structure.
+If you want to learn more about the dam’s history, construction or how it works, there’s a visitor center with helpful information where you can sign up to take a two to three hour tour of the structure.
 Otherwise, you can go fishing on the banks of Shasta Lake, simply take a stroll with your K-9 buddies or eat lunch on one of the conveniently located picnic tables.
-It’s a short trip from Redding and surrounding areas, and one that’ll you’ll certainly enjoy.
+It’s a short trip from Redding and surrounding areas, and one that you’ll certainly enjoy.